rajatrakesh/CDF-CDH-Workshop/README.md

 ### SSH to the sandbox

-If you are using mac, then open terminal and navigate to the directory where you have downloaded this file and execute the following:
+If you are using mac, then open terminal and navigate to the directory where you have downloaded the .pem file and execute the following:

 	$ chmod 400 sg-cdf-cdp-cdsw-workshop.pem